unoplatform/uno/doc/articles/howto-consume-webservices.md

     }
     ```

-    In XAML applications, control bindings should only be updated on UI thread.
+    In XAML applications, control bindings should only be updated on the UI thread.
 This method uses the **Dispatcher** to check to see if the code is currently running on the UI thread - if so, the callback is executed immediately.
 If not, the **Dispatcher.RunAsync** method is used to execute the callback asynchronously on the UI Thread.
 This method is used when setting properties and whenever bound collections are updated, to ensure the collection views (such as GridView, ListView, etc.) are updated.

 1. Once complete the base class will look similar to the following: